 - City will follow the framework of rules established by the Home Rule Petition to develop a detailed ordinance setting the final fee and criteria for what transactions are subject to the fee.

-- The Administration would submit a draft Transfer Fee ordinance, within the framework approved by the legislature, to the Board of Aldermen for deliberation.
+- The Administration would submit a draft Transfer Fee ordinance, within the framework approved by the legislature, to the City Council for deliberation.

-- The Board of Aldermen would hold a public hearing or hearings on the proposed ordinance before voting on any amendments and final approval.
+- The City Council would hold a public hearing or hearings on the proposed ordinance before voting on any amendments and final approval.

-The adjacent tabs on this page contain the draft ordinance, previous drafts, minutes of the meetings at which it was discussed by the Board of Aldermen’s Committee on Legislative Matters, the RKG analysis, a memo from Housing Director Mike Feloney reporting on the work of the Transfer Fee Task Force, the Sustainable Neighborhoods Working Group Report, and other relevant materials.
-Feel free to contact your Alderman, one or more of your four Aldermen-at-Large, or Sustainable Neighborhoods Coordinator Hannah Carrillo in the City's Housing Division with any questions.
+The adjacent tabs on this page contain the draft ordinance, previous drafts, minutes of the meetings at which it was discussed by the City Council’s Committee on Legislative Matters, the RKG analysis, a memo from Housing Director Mike Feloney reporting on the work of the Transfer Fee Task Force, the Sustainable Neighborhoods Working Group Report, and other relevant materials.
+Feel free to contact your City Councilor, one or more of your four City Councilors-at-Large, or Sustainable Neighborhoods Coordinator Hannah Carrillo in the City's Housing Division with any questions.
 You can reach Hannah at [email protected] or 617-625-6600 x2575.